BalaclavaLab/arbitrum-api-documentation/_documentation/getting_started.md

 used to integrate with Arbitrum moderation service, as well as the detailed list of all supported API calls with request and response samples.

-Arbitrum API is based on HTTP and has only two requirements to use:
+Arbitrum API is based on HTTPS and has only two requirements to use:

 * client makes a call to an Arbitrum endpoint to submit items for moderation
 * Arbitrum server sends the moderation result to a webhook provided by the client